Emmnia/Emmnia/README.md

 <h2 align="left">Hi 👋!
-My name is Eugenia and I'm a passionate frontend developer striving to create website interfaces that are not only beautiful, but easy and comfortable to use</h2>
+My name is Eugenia </h2>
+<p>I'm a passionate frontend developer striving to create website interfaces that are not only beautiful, but easy and comfortable to use.</p>

 ###